joelparkerhenderson/demo-rust-axum/README.md

 with axum and its ecosystem of tower middleware, hyper HTTP library, tokio asynchronous platform, and Serde data conversions.

 ### What will you learn?

-* Create a project using Rust and the axum web framework.
+- Create a project using Rust and the axum web framework.

-* Leverage capabilities of a hyper server and tower middleware.
+- Leverage capabilities of a hyper server and tower middleware.

-* Create axum router routes and their handler functions.
+- Create axum router routes and their handler functions.

-* Create responses with HTTP status code OK and HTML text.
+- Create responses with HTTP status code OK and HTML text.

-* Create a binary image and respond with a custom header.
+- Create a binary image and respond with a custom header.

-* Handle HTTP verbs including GET, PUT, PATCH, POST, DELETE.
+- Handle HTTP verbs including GET, PUT, PATCH, POST, DELETE.

-* Use axum extractors for query parameters and path parameters.
+- Use axum extractors for query parameters and path parameters.

-* Manage a data store and access it using RESTful routes.
+- Manage a data store and access it using RESTful routes.

 ### What is required?

 Some knowledge of Rust programming is required, such as:

-* How to create a Rust project, build it, and run it.
+- How to create a Rust project, build it, and run it.

-* How to write functions and their parameters
+- How to write functions and their parameters

-* How to use shell command line tools such as curl.
+- How to use shell command line tools such as curl.

 Some knowledge about web frameworks is required, such as:

-* The general concepts of HTTP requests and responses.
+- The general concepts of HTTP requests and responses.

-* The general concepts of RESTful routes and resources.
+- The general concepts of RESTful routes and resources.

-* The general concepts of formats for HTML, JSON, and text.
+- The general concepts of formats for HTML, JSON, and text.

 ### What is helpful?

 Some knowledge of web frameworks is helpful, such as:

-* Rust web frameworks, such as Actix, Rocket, Warp, etc.
+- Rust web frameworks, such as Actix, Rocket, Warp, etc.

-* Other languages' web frameworks, such as Rails, Phoenix, Express, etc.
+- Other languages' web frameworks, such as Rails, Phoenix, Express, etc.

-* Other web-related frameworks, such as React, Vue, Svelte, etc.
+- Other web-related frameworks, such as React, Vue, Svelte, etc.

 Some knowledge of this stack can be helpful, such as:

-* middleware programming e.g. with tower
+- middleware programming e.g. with tower

-* asynchronous application programming e.g. with tokio
+- asynchronous application programming e.g. with tokio

-* HTTP services programming e.g. with hyper
+- HTTP services programming e.g. with hyper

 <div style="page-break-before:always;"></div>

 ## What is axum?

 High level features:

-* Route requests to handlers with a macro free API.
+- Route requests to handlers with a macro free API.

-* Declaratively parse requests using extractors.
+- Declaratively parse requests using extractors.

-* Simple and predictable error handling model.
+- Simple and predictable error handling model.

-* Generate responses with minimal boilerplate.
+- Generate responses with minimal boilerplate.

-* Take full advantage of the tower and its ecosystem.
+- Take full advantage of the tower and its ecosystem.

 ### How is axum special?

 The tower ecosystem is what sets axum apart from other frameworks:

-* axum doesn’t have its own middleware system but instead uses tower::Service.
+- axum doesn’t have its own middleware system but instead uses tower::Service.

-* axum gets timeouts, tracing, compression, authorization, and more, for free.
+- axum gets timeouts, tracing, compression, authorization, and more, for free.

-* axum can share middleware with applications written using hyper or tonic.
+- axum can share middleware with applications written using hyper or tonic.

 ### Why learn axum now?

-* axum combines the speed and security of Rust with the power of battle-tested libraries for middleware, asynchronous programming, and HTTP.
+- axum combines the speed and security of Rust with the power of battle-tested libraries for middleware, asynchronous programming, and HTTP.

-* axum is primed to reach developers who are currently using other Rust web frameworks, such as Actix, Rocket, Warp, and others.
+- axum is primed to reach developers who are currently using other Rust web frameworks, such as Actix, Rocket, Warp, and others.

-* axum is likely to appeal to programmers who are seeking a faster web framework and who want closer-to-the-metal capabilties.
+- axum is likely to appeal to programmers who are seeking a faster web framework and who want closer-to-the-metal capabilities.

-### Hello, World!
+### Hello, World

 ```rust
 #[tokio::main]